Ellexium/EllexiumModManager/README.md

 Swapping Between the selector and BeamNG.drive

-- The application simply runs alongside BeamNG, and allows you to switch between them quickly by offering a little unobtrusive transparent button styled like a BeamNG UI app (accessed through the "Show Switcher" button) that stays on top of both the selector and the BeamNG window.
+- The application simply runs alongside BeamNG, and allows you to switch between them quickly by offering both a customizable binding (Ctrl+Y by default) or a little unobtrusive transparent button styled like a BeamNG UI app (accessed through the "Show Switcher" button) that stays on top of both the selector and the BeamNG window.
 It does not replace the BeamNG vehicle selector or UI components.
 You can very easily use the regular in-game selector at the same time as it does not alter the functionality of the game or alters its files in any way.
-If you would like to delete the app, just go into your mods folder and delete the provided ModManager folder - that's it.
-Be aware that that this comes at the cost of RAM, but it’s very minor compared to the amount of RAM BeamNG uses, and there's little to no GPU or CPU impact by having it sitting in the background.
+If you would like to delete the app, just go into your mods folder and delete the provided EllexiumModManager folder - that's it.
+Be aware that this comes at the cost of a small amount of RAM, but it’s very minor compared to the amount of RAM BeamNG uses, and there's little to no GPU or CPU impact by having the application sitting in the background.

 Spawning/Deleting Vehicles

 - When you spawn or replace a vehicle/traffic, the app detects whether the game is running or not, and switches to it, uses the shortcut binding from EllexiumModManagerInput.zip, and runs appropriate commands from dynamically updated lua files in the /data folder.
-Originally it used to be clunkier and open the console, but this new method makes it more robust, faster, more reliable, and much closer looking (visually) to the default vehicle selector, with the added benefit that comes from the snappiness of the ModManager.
+Originally it used to be clunkier and open the console, but this new method makes it more robust, faster, more reliable, and much closer looking (visually) to the default vehicle selector, with the added benefit that comes from the snappiness of the Mod Manager.